facundomedica/oracle/README.md

 ## Params

-List all module parameters, their types (in JSON) and examples.
+List all module parameters, their types (in JSON) and oracles.

 ## Future Improvements